“Rivers know this: there is no hurry.

 a course has winners and ribbons and a start gun. no more course.

-how will this work for you? and how about for you? we decide what the words mean to us in each of our lives.
+how will this work for you? and how about for you? we decide what the words mean for us, within each of our lives.

 we talk more. esoteric and grounded. it is hard. it is honest. no games. no gaming. no badges. no worksheets.

-we connect to each. to our own story. we connect beyond the walls cement and cold to warm beings who live in far off places. each of us creating their own unique pattern of connection.
+we connect to each. to our own story. we connect, beyond cold cement walls, to warm beings who live in far off places. each of us creating their own unique pattern of connection.

 there are many problems to be solved. children, know them, so much better than me. i will trust them to find and solve the big problems.